There are many commonly used acronyms in identity management. They’re very useful shorthand if you know them, but frustrating if you don’t.

 LDIFDE.EXE is a Microsoft Server command line tool that exports and imports data between Active Directory and an LDIF text file.
 In an Identity Management context, it can be used to (for example) reset a development Active Directory to a defined set of users and groups before retesting a set of processes.

-MAManagement Agent In MIM, and MA is used to manage the data associated with a specific CDS.
-The MA not only connects to the CDS, but is responsible for managing the flow of data from MIM (export) and into MIM (import); in addition, for some MAs, password changes can be synchronized from Active Directory using PCNS.
+MAManagement Agent: In MIM, an MA is used to manage the data associated with a specific CDS.
+The MA not only connects to the CDS but is responsible for managing the flow of data from MIM (export) and into MIM (import); in addition, for some MAs, password changes can be synchronized from Active Directory using PCNS.

 There is at least one MA for each CDS.
-Many MAs, MIM communicates directly with the data source – these are “call-based”.
-Some others, an intermediary text file is used, such as AVP, LDIF, CSV, or fixed-width – these are “file-based” MAs.
+For many MAs, MIM communicates directly with the data source and is termed “call-based”.
+In some others, an intermediary text file is used, such as AVP, LDIF, CSV, or fixed-width – these are “file-based” MAs.
 In a third category, a data source communicates with MIM via an intermediary CDS such as a database.

-In some cases, the situation may be so complex that none of the alternatives above will; an ECMA2 would be used.
+In some cases, the situation may be so complex that none of the alternatives above are appropriate and an ECMA2 would be used.

-MFAMulti-Factor Authentication A security mechanism that requires more than one method of authentication to verify the user’s identity.
-For example, a security fob, a text to a phone, a randomly selected series of characters from secret key etc. etc. Read more about MFA in our glossaryBack to top
+MFAMulti-Factor Authentication: A security mechanism that requires more than one method of authentication to verify the user’s identity.
+For example, a security fob, a text to a phone, a randomly selected series of characters from a secret key, etc. Read more about MFA in our glossaryBack to top

 Read more about MIM in our glossary.

-MVMetaverse The central data repository in the MIM synchronization engine which stores the combined data values from all CDSs objects for an identity.
-Typically and identity will be stored as a single object in the Metaverse, attributes for the identity will be provided by the appropriate CDS.
-For example, the Metaverse object for Jane Smith might have her last name taken from the HR CDS, email from the AD CDS and mobile number from a telephone exchange CDS.
+MVMetaverse: The central data repository in the MIM synchronization engine which stores the combined data values from all CDSs objects for an identity.
+Typically an identity will be stored as a single object in the Metaverse, attributes for the identity will be provided by the appropriate CDS.
+For example, the Metaverse object for Jane Smith might have her last name taken from the HR CDS, email from the AD CDS, and mobile number from a telephone exchange CDS.

-The synchronization rules (portal and synchronization service) are responsible for transforing the attributes and objects between the CDSs and Metaverse.
+The synchronization rules (portal and synchronization service) are responsible for transforming the attributes and objects between the CDSs and Metaverse.

-OOBOut Of The Box The features and capabilities of an application which are provided by the manufacturer.
+OOBOut Of The Box: The features and capabilities of an application are provided by the manufacturer.

 See our glossary for more information about PAM.

-PTAPass-through authentication is a feature of Azure AD Connect.
-It is a simple service in the form of an agent running on one or several on-premises domain-joined servers, validates a user’s sign-on on behalf of Azure AD directly with the on-premises AD.
+PTAPass-through authentication: A feature of Microsoft Entra Connect.
+It is a simple service in the form of an agent running on one or several on-premises domain-joined servers, that validates a user’s sign-on on behalf of Microsoft Entra ID directly with the on-premises AD.
 See our glossary entry for more information.

-RCDCResource Control Display Configuration In MIM, an XML blob that is used to configure the UI which presents resources in the portal MIM portal.
+RCDCResource Control Display Configuration: In MIM, an XML blob is used to configure the UI that presents resources in the MIM portal.
 The UI can be modified by changing the XML.
 Each resource type can have a separate RCDC for creating, editing, or viewing that particular resource.

-RSOReduced Sign-On A technique where a user’s logon password is the same in multiple CDCs; in the MIM world, this can be achieved using PCNS.
+RSOReduced Sign-On: A technique where a user’s logon password is the same in multiple CDCs.
+In the MIM world, this can be achieved using PCNS and in Identity Panel Suite through password sync.
 (See also SSO).
 Back to top

-SCSMSystem Center Service Manager A Microsoft integrated platform to help an organization improve the productivity of existing IT environments whilst aligning to industry best practices.
-MIM uses the SCSM Data Warehouse to help store and manage component for MIM Reporting.
+SCSMSystem Center Service Manager: A Microsoft-integrated platform to help an organization improve the productivity of existing IT environments whilst aligning with industry best practices.
+MIM uses the SCSM Data Warehouse to help store and manage components for MIM Reporting.

-SoRSystem of Record A CDS that is designated as an authoritative source for a certain identity attribute.
+SoRSystem of Record: A CDS is designated as an authoritative source for a certain identity attribute.
 For example, the HR system is normally the SoR for a person’s last name.

-In some environments, an attribute may have multiple SoRs; in these cases, MIM will be configured choose with system should be authoritative based on other identity data.
+In some environments, an attribute may have multiple SoRs; in these cases, MIM or HyperSync in Identity Panel Suite will be configured with a system that should be authoritative based on other identity data.

-MIM provides MAs that use SQL statements to perform tasks such as update data on a database, or retrieve data from a database; namely the SQL Server MA and the Oracle Database MA.
+MIM and HyperSync (part of Identity Panel Suite) provide connectors that use SQL statements to perform tasks such as updating data on a database or retrieving data from a database.
 Back to top

-SSAUSelf-Service Account Unlock A feature of MIM SSPR that enables users to use the SSPR authentication and authorization processes to prove who they are and then unlock their AD accounts without contacting.
+SSAUSelf-Service Account Unlock: A feature of MIM SSPR that enables users to use the SSPR authentication and authorization processes to prove who they are and then unlock their AD accounts without contacting a helpdesk.

 Read more about SSO in our glossary.

-SSPRSelf-Service Password Reset An optional feature of the MIM Portal that enables users to prove who they are and have their AD password reset without contacting the helpdesk.
+SSPRSelf-Service Password Reset: An optional feature of the MIM Portal, and in Microsoft Entra ID and Identity Panel Suite that enables users to prove who they are and have their AD or Entra ID password reset without contacting the helpdesk.

-STSSecure Token Service A cross-platform open standard core component of a web services single sign-on infrastructure (SSO) framework specification.
-MIM uses STS to enable access to the MIM Web Service on port 5725 and 5726.
+STSSecure Token Service: A cross-platform open standard core component of a web services single sign-on infrastructure (SSO) framework specification.
+MIM uses STS to enable access to the MIM Web Service on ports 5725 and 5726.
 Back to top

-URLUniversal Resource Locator A web address made up usually of words and sometimes numbers that enables a web browser to find a web-based resource such as a website.
-The MIM Portal uses URLs to enable a user to browse to various pages within the portal from the Home Page or the Navigation Bar.
+URLUniversal Resource Locator: A web address made up usually of words and sometimes numbers that enables a web browser to find a web-based resource such as a website.

-WebAuthNWeb Authentication is a web standard published by the World Wide Web Consortium.
+WebAuthNWeb Authentication: A web standard published by the World Wide Web Consortium.
 It is a core component of FIDO2.

-WFWorkflow Used to co-ordinate and automate tasks with the goal of improving organizational efficiency.
-The MIM Portal enables creation and application of Windows Workflow Foundation Workflows, sometimes used to enhance the Synchronization Service’s state-based rules.
+WFWorkflow: Used to coordinate and automate tasks to improve organizational efficiency.
+The MIM Portal enables the creation and application of Windows Workflow Foundation Workflows, sometimes used to enhance the Synchronization Service’s state-based rules.
+Entra ID provides Lifecycle Identity Workflows for identity-related tasks and Logic Apps for general-purpose workflows.

-WMIWindows Management Instrumentation A core management technology built into Windows Operating Systems; WMI can be scripted to enable organizations to manage local and remote computers.
-WMI can read and write various pieces of information about the internal state of computer systems by modelling objects found in Windows systems.
-These computer system objects are modelled using classes.
+WMIWindows Management Instrumentation: A core management technology built into Windows Operating Systems; WMI can be scripted to enable organizations to manage local and remote computers.
+WMI can read and write various pieces of information about the internal state of computer systems by modeling objects found in Windows systems.
+These computer system objects are modeled using classes.

-XMLExtensible Markup Language A set of rules for encoding documents in a format that is both human and machine readable.
-MIM includes several mechanisms for reading or creating XML files.
+XMLExtensible Markup Language: A set of rules for encoding documents in a format that is both human and machine readable.
 Back to top

 If you’d like expert help with identity in your organization get in touch with Oxford Computer Group.
-And if you need identity training in MIM or Azure, then you’re in the right place!
+And if you need identity training in MIM, Entra, or Identity Panel Suite, then you’re in the right place!
 Look at our courses and read our awesome student feedback!